Articles

 Iowa data privacy law in a nutshell

 On March 29th, the governor of Iowa signed the “Act Relating to Consumer Data Protection”(CDPA or ICDPA) into law.
-Iowa's CDPA is the first comprehensive consumer privacy legislation in Iowa, and it will become enforceable in January 2025, giving businesses 21 months to prepare.
+Iowa’s CDPA is the first comprehensive consumer privacy legislation in Iowa, and it will become enforceable in January 2025, giving businesses 21 months to prepare.
+As part of their compliance efforts, businesses should implement reasonable administrative measures to protect personal data and ensure they meet their legal obligations.

-If you have implemented a compliance program to comply with other US state privacy laws such as California’s CPRA, some requirements of the Iowa data privacy law will sound familiar.
-However, there are still significant differences between Iowa's Data Privacy law and other US privacy laws.
+If you have implemented a compliance program to comply with other US state privacy laws, such as California’s CPRA, some requirements of the Iowa data privacy law will sound familiar.
+However, there are still significant differences between Iowa’s Data Privacy law and other US privacy laws.

 In this article, we will help you understand: